VitalRouter.MRuby v2

 var result = mrb.Execute(irep); // => 100

-// bytecode can be save a file or any other storage
+// Or save the compiled bytecode (mruby calls this format "Rite") to a file or any other storage

 // Can be used later from file